macOS Catalina vs macOS Mojave full review

 Apps in Catalina vs Mojave

 Project Catalyst is Apple’s strategy for getting iOS developers to start porting their apps to the Mac.
-Until now the amount of time and money involved in creating two different apps, one for iOS and one for Mac, has meant that developers have focused on the more profitable and popular iOS.
-Some developers originally made two separate apps and then ditched the Mac app because of the work involved.
+Prior to Catalyst the amount of time and money involved in creating two different apps, one for iOS and one for Mac, meant that developers focused on the more profitable and popular iOS.
+Some developers (such as Twitter) originally made two separate apps and then ditched the Mac app because of the work involved.

-There are three ‘new’ entertainment apps coming to the Mac.
+Thanks to Catalyst in Catalina Apple has bought three ‘new’ entertainment apps to the Mac.
 We say ‘new’ but they will be familiar from iOS: Music, TV and Podcasts.
-Those three apps will replace a somewhat ageing stalwart of macOS: iTunes.
+Those three apps replace a somewhat ageing stalwart of macOS: iTunes.

 Your music library and (if you subscribe) Apple Music will be accessible via a more user-friendly interface in the Music app, and syncing your iPhone or iPad with your Mac will now be done via the Finder.
-The TV app will be the home of any films and shows you store on your Mac, as well as the place to go to access any of the services that will have their own dedicated Apple Channels and the Apple TV+ content that will be available later this year.
+The TV app will be the home of any films and shows you store on your Mac, as well as the place to go to access any of the services that will have their own dedicated Apple Channels and the Apple TV+ content that started streaming in November 2019.
 (Read all about Apple’s streaming service here).
 We’re a little less excited about Podcasts, but apparently there are 700,000 to be discovered.

-There are many other enhancements coming to existing apps in Catalina.
-Obviously these all build on the apps that are available in Mojave.
-One app that’s getting a nice Mac-focused update is Find My.
+There are many other enhancements for existing apps.
+One app that’s receiving a nice Mac-focused update is Find My.

 Find My iPhone is a useful service that means you can locate a lost or stolen iPhone (and wipe it so that there is no risk to your data ending up in the wrong hands).
 It can also be used in the same way to locate lost Apple Watches, iPads, and Macs.
-Find My iPhone has been around for years, but it’s getting some useful new Mac focused features in Catalina.
+Find My iPhone has been around for years, but it gains some useful Mac focused features in Catalina.

-The most obvious change is that in Catalina Find My will be losing the iPhone part of its name, but much more important, it will be possible to track a lost or stolen Mac even if it’s asleep and offline.
-The Find My service will track your Mac using Bluetooth beacons, basically Macs near by will be able to detect your Mac via Bluetooth, and they will be able to communicate the location back to you.
+The most obvious change is that in Catalina Find My will lose the iPhone part of its name and get its own app - in Mojave you access the Find My service via iCloud in an online portal.
+But much more important, it will be possible to track a lost or stolen Mac even if it’s asleep and offline.
+The Find My service will track your Mac using Bluetooth beacons, basically Macs near by will be able to detect your Mac via Bluetooth, and they will be able to communicate its location back to you.

-That’s great if you’ve just left your Mac in the office, but if it’s been stolen another new feature - Activation Lock.
+That’s great if you’ve just left your Mac in the office, but if it’s been stolen there's another new feature in Catalina - Activation Lock.
 This will mean that a thief won’t even be able to boot up your Mac - only you can activate your Mac with your password.
-The feature will only be available on Macs with a T2 chip (so MacBook Pro (2018/2019), iMac Pro, Mac mini (2018), MacBook Air (2018).
+The feature is only available on Macs with a T2 chip - so MacBook Pro (2018/2019), iMac Pro, Mac mini (2018), MacBook Air (2018).

-There are lots of other apps gaining enhancements in Catalina.
+There are lots of other apps that gain enhancements in Catalina.
 It will probably be a matter of personal preferences as to whether you prefer the newer version of the app to the current one.
 Some times changes don’t go down well, other times change is most definitely for the better.
-Until we actually use these apps we will hold off on whether or not the enhancements are positive or not.
+Here's what you can expect:

-- Photos is getting a bit of an interface overhaul to showcase your images better.
+- Photos gets a bit of an interface overhaul to showcase your images better.

-- Mail will gain a feature that makes it easier to unsubscribe and block users,
+- Mail gains a feature that makes it easier to unsubscribe and block users,

 - Notes gains a gallery view and character recognition so you can search for words that appear in documents you’ve scanned in.
 And checklists can be unchecked so you can use them again.

-- Safari will also get an update - but Safari updates are usually available in the older versions of the operating system too.
+- Safari will also get an update - but Safari updates are available in the older versions of the operating system too (so you can take advantage of that in High Sierra and Mojave).

 The System requirements for macOS 10.15 Catalina are very similar to Mojave, with a couple of exceptions.
 Mojave supported mid-2010 or mid-2012 Mac Pro models with Metal-capable graphics processor, unfortunately, Catalina won’t support those older Mac Pros.